usman-jamil/no-style-please/_posts/2025-02-24-thoughts-schools-of-thoughts.md

  - **Spirituality** – which seeks a deeper inner connection
  - **Religion** – offering a holistic, divine framework of meaning

-This version clarifies the contrast and smooths out the sentence structure.

 ---

 ![Purpose Diagram]({{ site.baseurl }}/assets/img/purpose.png)